Oklahoma City Truck Accident Attorneys

 Where Do Most Truck Accidents Occur?

 Truck accidents can happen anywhere there are negligent truck drivers, of course.
-However, truck accidents are more likely to occur on the highways of Oklahoma, which might not be surprising.
-Commercial trucks are used to carry cargo and products across the state and country via highways, so you are more likely to encounter a truck there.
-When off the highway, truck accidents are more likely to happen at intersections.
+However, truck accidents are more likely to occur on Oklahoma's highways, which might not be surprising.
+Commercial trucks carry cargo and products across the state and country via highways, making you more likely to encounter a truck there.
+Truck accidents are more likely to happen at intersections when off the highway.

 What to Do After a Truck Accident

-Once a truck accident happens, you can be sure that the truck driver, trucking company, and any involved insurance companies are immediately thinking of ways to avoid liability.
-For that reason, it is important that you take steps right after a truck accident to start protecting your right to compensation.
+Once a truck accident happens, you can be sure that the truck driver, trucking company and any insurance companies involved are immediately thinking of ways to avoid liability.
+Therefore, you must take steps right after a truck accident to protect your right to compensation.

-Let our firm know if you took any of these important steps after a truck accident:
+Let our firm know if you took any of these necessary steps after a truck accident:

 - Call 911: Truck accidents usually cause significant vehicular damage and serious bodily injuries.
-Dial 911 to get emergency responders there as soon as possible, so the scene can be controlled by professionals.
+Dial 911 to get emergency responders there as soon as possible so professionals can control the scene.

-- Write down information: Collect and record contact and insurance information from all involved parties.
-In a truck accident case, you will need to write down identifying information about the truck and its trailer, such as the trailer number.
-You should also make sure you have insurance information related to policies that are privately held by the truck driver and any supplied by the trucker’s employer.
+- Write down information: Collect and record all parties' contact and insurance information.
+In a truck accident case, you must write down identifying information about the truck and its trailer, such as the trailer number.
+You should also ensure you have insurance information related to policies privately held by the truck driver and any supplied by the trucker’s employer.

-- Take photographs: As you should after any accident, take photographs of the entire truck accident scene.
+- Take photographs: After any accident, take photographs of the entire truck accident scene.
 Be thorough when photographing the truck and the area immediately around it.
-For example, you might be able to photograph tire skid marks leading to the truck that show the truck driver was traveling too quickly for traffic conditions.
+For example, you might be able to photograph tire skid marks leading to the truck that show the driver was traveling too quickly for traffic conditions.

 Types of Recoverable Damages

 The value of your truck accident claim could be significant if the truck driver caused you to suffer life-changing injuries.
-Our Oklahoma truck accident lawyers are here to make sure that you get every penny of what you deserve.
-To begin, we will want to calculate your damages, being careful to consider the damages that you could incur far into the future.
+Our Oklahoma truck accident lawyers are here to ensure you get every penny you deserve.
+To begin, we will want to calculate your damages, carefully considering the damages you could incur far into the future.

 Damages that you might recover in a truck accident claim could include: